KERIAuth/keriauth-blazor-wasm/README.md

 * Communicates with KERIA agent via signify-ts library.

 ### Content Script Context
-* With the user’s permission this script is injected into the active web page after the user initiates the action.
+* With the userâ€™s permission this script is injected into the active web page after the user initiates the action.
 * Handles messages to/from the website via a JavaScript API that the web page also implements.
 * Handles messages to/from the service-worker.